-Aly and I had lunch the other day with my Mom and Dad at a trendy fusion restaurant with a really creative menu.
-While we were trying turkey wraps with butternut squash inside, what did my Dad have?
+Aly and I had lunch with my Mom and Dad at a trendy fusion restaurant with a highly creative menu.
+While we were happily trying Turkey Wraps with Butternut Squash inside, what did my Dad have?
 A steak sandwich and a Coke.

 “Dad,” I said, “Why not try something new?”

-“Because men won’t eat what they don’t understand.”
+“Because we won’t eat what we don’t understand.”